 SQL and the Digital Transformation

-Automation: SQL’s capabilities support automation of repetitive database tasks.
+- Automation: SQL’s capabilities support the automation of repetitive database tasks.

 Future Trends and Developments